 Mean intake of seafood in the United States is approximately 3 1/2 ounces per week, and increased intake is recommended.
 Seafood contributes a range of nutrients, notably the omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Moderate evidence shows that consumption of about 8 ounces68 per week of a variety of seafood, which provide an average consumption of 250 mg per day of EPA and DHA, is associated with reduced cardiac deaths among individuals with and without pre-existing cardiovascular disease.
 Thus, this recommendation contributes to the prevention of heart disease.
 The recommendation is to consume seafood for the total package of benefits that seafood provides, including its EPA and DHA content.

 Moderate, consistent evidence shows that the health benefits from consuming a variety of seafood in the amounts recommended outweigh the health risks associated with methyl mercury, a heavy metal found in seafood in varying levels.69 Benefits are maximized with seafood higher in EPA and DHA but lower in methyl mercury.
 In addition, eating a variety of seafood, as opposed to just a few choices, is likely to reduce the amount of methyl mercury consumed from any one seafood type.
 Individuals who regularly consume more than the recommended amounts of seafood should choose a mix of seafood that emphasizes choices relatively low in methyl mercury.
-Appendix 11 lists common seafood varieties with the EPA+DHA and mercury content in a 4-ounce cooked portion.
 A total of 1,750 mg per week of EPA+DHA provides an average of 250 mg per day of these omega-3 fatty acids.
 Seafood varieties that are commonly consumed in the United States that are higher in EPA and DHA and lower in mercury include salmon, anchovies, herring, sardines, Pacific oysters, trout, and Atlantic and Pacific mackerel (not king mackerel, which is high in mercury).